ccullin/botcontroller/README.md

 ## Internal API
 #### The Request library is use to send requests to the IoT devices and bots
-- send Command.
-Ths is a POSt to a webhook implemented in the IoT device
+- public to topic 'bot name'/command

-#### Webhook for IoT devices to post notifications to
+#### MQTT topic for IoT devices to post notifications to
-- mydomain.com/webhook/bot

-# Tests
-Describe and show how to run the tests with code examples.
+- subscribe to topic 'bot name'/event
+- subscribe to topic 'bot name'/response

 # Acknowledgements

-reference the sample code used for webhooks

-# License

-A short snippet describing the license (MIT, Apache, etc.)
+developed in collaboration with [Sam Cullin](https://samcullin.github.io/)